CSE6000/Fall2016/assignments/homework2/homework2.md

  x = 1.570796, iter =  5,    1.004524855534817
  ```

- 1. See what happens if you call your function *myexp* and *mysin* with negative values of *n*, of with non-integer real numbers.
+ 1. See what happens if you call your function *myexp* and *mysin* with negative values of *n* (less than 0).
 Add some input-checking to each function so that a non-negative integer value of *n* is required.
 If an invalid value is detected, print an error message and return the special value **NAN**.
 For example

  code snippet
  ```c